-The citizens of Oakdale deserve a well running police department that will hunt down those wanted for attempted murder, not allow killers to remain free until time is available for the case to be worked to make the arrest and not need another agency to take over one of their homicide investigations.
+The citizens of Oakdale deserve a well-running police department that will hunt down those wanted for attempted murder, not allow killers to remain free until time is available for the case to be worked to make the arrest and not need another agency to take over one of their homicide investigations.

-In recent months, for Oakdale PD unfortunately that has not been the case.
+In recent months, for Oakdale PD, unfortunately, that has not been the case.

 The increased crime rate is no doubt the result of staffing shortages.
-Equally important, the fallout from these shortages has injected fear in city residents, many of whom feel unprotected and underserved by their dwindling police force.
+Equally important, the fallout from these shortages has injected fear into city residents, many of whom feel unprotected and underserved by their dwindling police force.

 With the escalation in crime and violence in Oakdale, we were anticipating hearing bold leadership, but instead we heard a whimper with no specifics and only hope for the best.
 Many of the proposals made by city leaders are about as clear as mud and will do nothing to retain valuable city workers performing critical services on the job.